-The internationally acclaimed Dutch architect Herman Hertzberger has been named as the recipient of the 2012 Royal Gold Medal.
+The internationally acclaimed Dutch architect Herman Hertzberger was the recipient of the 2012 Royal Gold Medal

 For the Dutch architect Herman Hertzberger the structure of a building is not an end in itself, it is literally the framework for the life that goes on inside it, a life that is determined by its users.
 This goes for a school, a home or an office – all building types that he has transformed in a 50-year career in architecture.

 Herman Hertzberger started producing his own work even before graduating.
 In 1960 he opened his own firm of architects, the present-day Architectuurstudio HH.
 Famous buildings designed by his firm include the headquarters of Centraal Beheer insurance company in Apeldoorn, Vredenburg Music Centre in Utrecht and the Ministry of Social Affairs and Employment in The Hague.

 The firm is known for its many schools, housing complexes and cultural centres, both in the Netherlands and in other countries.

 Hertzberger has won a great many competitions, has been made an honorary member of several cultural bodies and has been awarded international architecture prizes, both for individual projects and for his oeuvre as a whole.
 From 1959 to 1963 Herman Hertzberger edited the journal Forum together with others, including Aldo van Eyck and Jaap Bakema.
 Hertzberger's projects have been published and exhibited worldwide.